hariseldon78/data-plumber/README.md

 This project is licensed under the MIT License - see the LICENSE.md file for details.

 ### Acknowledgements
-This project is an exercise for learning Rust.
+This project started an exercise for learning Rust.
+Thanks to WHP[whp.ai] for sponsoring part of this software.
-Special thanks to the Rust community for providing extensive documentation and resources.
+Thanks to the Rust community for providing extensive documentation and resources.